ni/measurement-plugin-converter-python/README.md

 - Initialize the instrument driver's session inside the measurement function.
 - Use keyword argument in driver's session initialization for `resource_name` argument.

-The measurement plug-in created by this tool doesn't include Measurement UI file.
+The measurement plug-in created by this tool doesn't include a measurement UI file.